AdobeDocs/target-learn.en/help/mobile-v4/overview.md

 If you do not have the required access to the Experience Cloud Solutions, reach out to your Experience Cloud Administrator.

 Also, it is assumed that you are familiar with Android development in Java.
-You do not need to be a master of Java to complete the lessons, but you will get more out of them if you can comfortably read and understand code.
+You do not need to be a Java expert to complete the lessons, but you will get more out of them if you can comfortably read and understand code.

 ### Verify Access to Adobe Target

 This lesson requires access to Adobe Target.
 Before moving on through the next steps, ensure you have access to Adobe Target by doing the following:

 1. Log into the [Adobe Experience Cloud](https://experience.adobe.com/)
-1. From the Experience Cloud home screen, click Target:
+1. From the Experience Cloud home screen, click [!DNL Target]:
     ![Experience Cloud Home Screen](assets/aec_homeScreen_clickTarget.png)
 1. You should get to the Activities list in Adobe Target, as pictured below and you should see that your user has Approver-level access.
-If you unable to access Target or cannot verify the Approver-level access, please contact one of your company's Experience Cloud Administrators, request this access and resume this tutorial once it's been granted:
+If you unable to access [!DNL Target] or cannot verify the Approver-level access, please contact one of your company's Experience Cloud Administrators, request this access and resume this tutorial once it's been granted:

     ![Adobe UI](assets/targetUI_approver.png)